Bare at the Clovers: Secrets Behind the Counter

 “Not always.
 Sometimes you’ll be warm.”

 I laughed.
-“Professional opinion?”
+“Is that your professional opinion?”

 “My professional opinion is that you should eat a cinnamon roll before you pass out from nerves.”
 She squeezed my hand and let go.
 “I’ll get plates.”